 It's going to be a busy week for Rachael and Megan Rapinoe, as the soccer-playing sisters will hold their Rapinoe Soccer Camps in California and Texas in an effort to reach and inspire youth from Sept.
 14-20.

 The camps don't just carry their name: The Rapinoe sisters are hands-on at their camps.
-Every attendee gets quality instruction directly from Megan and Rachel.
+Every attendee gets quality instruction directly from Megan and Rachael.
 They wouldn't have it any other way.

 "It's a cool, unique experience from the camp philosophy," Megan told Outsports via phone.
 "There's a lot of access.
 It's an intimate environment.
 On the one sense, kids can get lots of great raining and coaching, but also it's awesome for kids to have access to women's national team players.
 They don't get that every day."

 The camp focuses less on big-picture tactics and more on teaching skills to the youth.
 The focus of the one- or two-day camps is ball skills, dribbling the ball while looking up, and generally being comfortable with the ball at the player's feet.

 They also take time toward the end of the camp to answer whatever questions the attendees might throw at them.
 For Megan, it's her chance to share with the kids the importance of sport and what soccer has meant to her life.

 The sisters -- both of whom are out lesbians -- know their sexual orientation can come up.
 Megan said they always have gay attendees; Sometimes those youth have reached out in one-on-one conversations or through a note passed to the sisters.